Sorceror/gamepad-handler/README.md

 ### GamePad Handler
 The gamePad Handler constructor takes 4 parameters, one is mandatory:
 - `gamepadsMapping` : an Array of **GamePadMapping**
-- `keyboardButtonsTimeLoop` : the number of milliseconds before checking the new state of the button.
-By default: 50ms
 - `defaultActionThrottle`: the default number of milliseconds before the action can called again.
 By default: 500ms
 - `window` : a reference to your window object.
 Take by default the global window's variable.